Mina-Rahmanian/Objects-Detection-in-Images-using-YOLOv2/README.md

 </p> <br />

 Here, we want to explore the effect of 4 amd 8 anchor boxes parameters on the final result.
-In this case the clusters are shown in Figure 4.
+In this case the clusters are shown in (Figure 4).

 <p align="center">
   <img width="350" height="290" hspace="20" alt="k4" src="https://user-images.githubusercontent.com/71558720/99200620-650d6b80-2774-11eb-8a62-df51e991704d.png"> <em>K=4</em>